jdougherty4/test/chapter2.md

 - logical (True or False response to a logical statement)

 `@instructions`
-Run the code one line at a time.
-Check out and change the different types of data.
+Run the sample code one line at a time.
 Notice what happens when a non-whole number is transformed into an integer.
+Feel free to play around with the functions.

 `@hint`